 What are Pool Builders?

 At a high level, our ongoing exploration of game mechanics has developed into its own rank-based taxonomy.
 If Dominion or Ascension were considered species, their genus would be Deck Builders and their family rank would be Pool Builders in a classification hierarchy.
-If we’re being complete accurate, “Pool Builders” would probably also go by a fun Latin phrase like “stagnum aedificantes“.
+If we’re being completely accurate, “Pool Builders” would probably also go by a fun Latin phrase like “stagnum aedificantes“.

 When we explored Worker Placement, we thought it was worthwhile to revisit exactly what the mechanic is, since games that simply use the term “workers” (Terra Mystica, Puerto Rico) and games in which you add or remove meeples (Carcassonne, Five Tribes) are often curiously grouped into the definition.